 Montana’s Fetal, Infant, Child, and Maternal Mortality Review (FICMMMR) program was established in 1997 through legislation and was amended by the 2013 Legislature to include the review of maternal deaths.
 FICMMR is housed in the Family and Community Health Bureau (FCHB) at the MT Department of Public Health and Human Services.
 The State FICMMR Coordinator’s position is funded by the Title V Maternal and Child Health Block Grant (MCHBG) and State General Funds.

 Montana has 31 county mortality review teams, which are defined in state statute.
-Due to the state’s rural population, 23 other counties utilize a neighboring county’s FICMMR team to help review their county deaths and generate evidence-based and best practice prevention recommendations. .
+Due to the state’s rural population, 23 other counties utilize a neighboring county’s FICMMR team to help review their county deaths and help generate evidence-based and best practice prevention recommendations.
 The recipient county is responsible for implementing evidence-based or best practice prevention initiatives in their county.
-This model of cooperation is effective and efficient as reviews are conducted for 54 counties and six of the seven American Indian tribes.
+The cooperative agreement serves as an efficient use of review resources for the 54 counties and seven American Indian Reservations.

 All causes of death of children under 18 years of age and maternal deaths are reviewed by local teams.
 Some fetal deaths are also reviewed by the county teams, but not all if, after completion of the screening tool, the results do not merit a team review.